Churchill magazine

 car security tips

-You should never have valuables on display while parked or on the move, nor should you leave driving documents and vehicle registration details in your car.
+You should never leave valuables on display while parked or on the move, nor should you leave driving documents and vehicle registration details in your car.

-When parking at home, use your garage if you have one and make sure you lock it and your car.
+When parking at home, use your garage if you have one and remember to lock your car and the garage door.

 Once you've parked, use an immobiliser to prevent the car from being driven away (newer cars are very likely to have one already fitted, as the Government made this compulsory in 1998).

-• When you are driving keep the doors locked and hide anything of value, to prevent opportunist thieves taking advantage at traffic jams or red lights.
+• Keep the doors locked while driving and hide anything of value to prevent opportunist thieves from taking advantage of traffic jams or red lights.

 • If a thief attempts to steal your car while you're in it, use the horn and car lights to attract attention.

-• Don’t attract opportunist thieves by displaying your keys in view.
-Avoid leaving keys near the letterbox or on a shelf in the hall where a rod and hook could fish them out.
+• Don't attract opportunist thieves by displaying your keys in view.
+When at home, avoid leaving keys near the letterbox or on a shelf in the hall where a rod and hook could fish them out.

 Related articles